-- In online tests, students demonstrate their understanding of theoretical concepts related to the course material (11, 12, 13, 14, 15, 16, 17, 18) by answering to essay questions, multiple choice questions, and circling, gap filling and matching questions.
+- In online tests, students demonstrate their understanding of theoretical concepts related to the course material (I1, I2, I3, I4, I5, I6, I7, I8) by answering to essay questions, multiple choice questions, and circling, gap filling and matching questions.
 For example, under which assumption a simple form can be derived from the strong form of Dirichlet's principle? - In their homework, students demonstrate that they have mastered the course material by applying their knowledge to specific tasks, analysing the properties and choosing appropriate methods to solve problems (I1, I2, I3, I4, I5, I6, I7, I8).
 For example, determine a recurrence relation and corresponding initial conditions, and determine its solution. - In the written assessment (preliminary exam), students demonstrate that they have mastered the course material by applying their knowledge to specific tasks, analysing the properties and choosing appropriate methods to solve problems (I1, I2, I3, I4, I5, I6, I7, I8).
-For example, prove a given identity using combinatorics. - In the oral assessment (final exam), students demonstrate that they have mastered the theoretical concepts from the course material by defining certain concepts, expressing and proving relevant properties and results.
-For example, define the concept of permutation of a set and prove a corresponding theorem on the number of permutations of a finite set (11, 12, 13, 14, 15, 16, 17, 18).
+For example, prove a given identity using combinatorics.